x3419/TriageAllTheThings/Project Proposal.md

             - dumps the master file table
         - NirSoft WinPrefetch
             - dumps the windows prefetch, which contains information on active and historial processes running
+        - RegRipper
+            - an open source tool, written in Perl, for extracting/parsing information (keys, values, data) from the Registry and presenting it for analysis
   - Group B
     - Operating System compatibility: GNU/Linux
     - Tool integreation: